EnrichCRM

 - 4.6x: Basis: README comparison of developer-observed runs: Firecrawl + OpenAI at 47.6s and $0.013/contact versus Trafilatura + Gemini at 10.4s and about $0.003/contact.
 The repo tracks CLI cost via --stats, but does not include a benchmark harness for the timing multiple.

-Where this honestly stands
+Where this honestly stands today

 Shipped.
 Two enrichment surfaces (a Brave + Gemini CLI and an OpenAI + Firecrawl web UI) share types but not providers, and the README is candid about the seam.
 There is no spreadsheet UI and no Salesforce integration.

-Want the parts that are not in a public repo?
-I will walk you through the architecture and the decisions on a call.
+Want the parts that aren't in a public repo?
+Happy to walk you through the architecture and the decisions on a call.